-The 2016 bill also addresses physician concerns about violating federal law by prescribing marijuana by allow a doctor to recommend use of medical marijuana as opposed to prescribing medical marijuana.
+The 2016 bill also addresses physician concerns about violating federal law by prescribing marijuana by allowing a doctor to recommend use of medical marijuana as opposed to prescribing medical marijuana.

-Question 2 was approved by Nevada votes on November 8, 2016 legalizing the recreational use of one ounce or less of marijuana by adults twenty one years old or older.
+Question 2 was approved by Nevada voters on November 8, 2016, legalizing the recreational use of one ounce or less of marijuana by adults 21 years old or older.
 Prior to the approval of Question 2, the possession and/or use of marijuana was illegal for recreational purposes.
 Question 9 in 2000 legalized medical marijuana.
 Question 2 does allow for individuals to grow and cultivate marijuana for personal use.
 The law also creates a new 15 percent tax.
 The generated tax revenue will be used to enforce the regulation and school funding.

 A similar state statute failed to make it onto the ballot in 2012 when thousands of signatures were found to be fraudulent.

 In 2016, the Ohio legislature passed a law that in theory provides medical marijuana for several enumerated medical conditions.
 The conditions specifically provided for in the bill include HIV, AIDS, ALS, Alzheimer’s, cancer, CTE, fibromyalgia, Crohn’s, epilepsy, seizure disorders, glaucoma, IBS, hepatitis C, MS, chronic and intractable pain, PTSD, Parkinson’s, sickle cell anemia, Tourette’s, spinal cord diseases and injuries, ulcerative colitis, and traumatic brain injuries.